Irenekayla/Green-Software-development/01_About.md

 ### **Green software engineering is a relatively new discipline that brings together:**

--Software development practices and architecture -Hardware and data center design
+- Software development practices and architecture
+- Hardware and data center design
--Electricity markets
+- Electricity markets
--Climate science
+- Climate science